 - For the date range, choose 2013 in the right field > Group by month.

-Note that GWT-Provided Traffic declines throughout the year (GA data is not yet fully created for this demo site).
+Note that Google-Provided Traffic declines throughout the year (GA data is not yet fully created for this demo site).
 But rankings stay the same.
 The number of queries the site appears for actually goes up, but overall, impressions have gone down.
 The interest in healthy topics peaks at the first of the year, and then we lose interest.

 Pinpointing a rankings decline:

 You can spend hours trying to isolate rankings declines from other issues (seasonality, technical problems…) and can use rankings reports from a static list of keywords (that may be skewed due to personalization issues.
-Keylime Tools provides ranking change data at a glance.
+Keylime Toolbox provides ranking change data at a glance.
 In the report below, you can see that branded queries haven’t lost ranking, but unbranded queries have.

 A Better Alternative to Rankings Reports

 Ranking reports track a static list of queries.
 This doesn’t give you the whole picture since searchers use hundreds of variations of keywords (not to mention many rankings reports can provide skewed data due to personalization).
-Keylime Tools solves these issues by:
+Keylime Toolbox solves these issues by:

 - Getting ranking data directly from Google (so it’s averaged based on where searchers actually saw the site in search results)